SAP-samples/abap-cheat-sheets/22_Misc_ABAP_Classes.md

       "In the following loop, the raw markdown content is retrieved using an HTTP GET request, also "by creating a client object and using a destination (another plain URL).
-The URL is constructed "using the constant value plus the markdown file that was retreived before.
+The URL is constructed "using the constant value plus the markdown file that was retrieved before.
       LOOP AT tab REFERENCE INTO DATA(cs).
         url = url_gh && cs->file_name.
         TRY.